Archmage-Coalition/dndreams/src/main/resources/lore.md

 # The Affliction's Onset
 The Koinans were a race of humanoids adept in construction of tools and structures.
-They lasted about 10000 years before falling to their own creation.
+They lasted about 10,000 years before falling to their own creation.

 Necromantic Revolution
 ===
 The first source of magic to be discovered was amethyst.
 It was used in conjunction with silver to begin the liquification of soul.

+The Fall
+===
+The

+The Aftermath
+===

 # Miscellanious Entities